ember-engines/ember-engines.com/CONTRIBUTING.md

 # Contributing

 We would love to have your help with writing the next version of the Ember Engines guides!
 As a work-in-progress, semi-greenfield project, it has different guidelines than other documentation projects.
-Once the project reaches MVP, these guidelines will change.
+Once the project reaches MVP, Ember Engines guides will change.
 Our target for MVP is the end of 2019.

 ## Ways to contribute